Diffusion asymmetry of repulsive skyrmions in structured environment

 Diffusion is one of the most important phenomena in nature that can be observed at a wide range of length and timescales~\cite{Philibert_2006,Mehrer_2009}.
-It plays a critical role in many key problems in different fields, including physics~\cite{Fahey_1989,Firstenberg_2013,Huber_2015,Masuda_2017,Yang_2024}, biology~\cite{Chou_2011,Ricciardi_2013}, and economics~\cite{Hall_2004,Kogut_2011}.
+It plays a critical role in many key problems in different fields, including physics~\cite{Fahey_1989,Firstenberg_2013,Huber_2015,Masuda_2017,Yang_2024,Becker_2013}, biology~\cite{Chou_2011,Ricciardi_2013}, and economics~\cite{Hall_2004,Kogut_2011}.
 For example, the diffusive transport of particles and particle-like objects is a basic topic in both fundamental research and applied engineering, which covers the flowing phenomena of different phases including gas, liquid, solid, and their mixed phases~\cite{Park_2012,Borg_2012}.
-In particular, the asymmetric diffusion in artificial nanostructures is essential for functional applications~\cite{Packard_2005,Siwy_2005,Shaw_2007,Xu_2016}.
+Particularly, the asymmetric diffusion is essential for practical applications~\cite{Packard_2005,Siwy_2005,Shaw_2007,Xu_2016,Galajda_JB2007,Galajda_JMO2008}. \emph{In principle, the asymmetric diffusion in physical particle systems could also offer a promising route toward unconventional artificial-intelligence (AI) hardware by enabling nonlinear, noise-assisted, and geometry-controlled information processing~\cite{AI1,AI2,AI3}.}